dojoengine/book/docs/pages/tutorial/onchain-chess/0-setup.md

 }
 ```

-Try to implement this code by yourself, Otherwise
+Try to implement this code by yourself.
+Otherwise

 <details>
 <summary>Click to see full `models.cairo` code</summary>